This is my first TV/anime review. Most of you have probably at least heard of Tokyo Ghoul; it’s currently one of the most popular anime series.

 - Underdeveloped side characters: I touched on this earlier, but some characters just felt underdeveloped or flat.
 Almost everyone at Anteiku seemed interesting in their motivation and reasoning, but they just weren’t shown enough screen time.
 Same with humans like Hide and Touka’s friend.
 They just seemed flat in comparison to the moe developed characters.
 And I understand that they couldn’t develop every character properly, but I wish they could’ve worked with some characters with more screen time.

 Overall Grade: 3.5/5.
 Despite my problems with underdeveloped characters and plot holes, I hope I can find answers in the manga or season two.
-The saving grace is the animation, soundtrack, and development of the leading characters.
+The saving grace is the animation, soundtrack, and interesting developments of the leading characters.